jeanniewang/Tic-Tac-Toe-Game/README.md

 What can be refactored:

-- Screen API that handles command-line rendering to replace the current recursive approach
+- Screen API that handles command-line rendering to replace the current recursive approach (Done)
 - How to make the properties and functions in Board private (done)
 - Adding player type enum for "COMPUTER" and "HUMAN" (done)
 - Unit tests